Wellness

 2. Cooking

-Lavender is a perfect flavor for desserts and baked goods, such as cakes, cookies, and bread.
+Lavender is a wonderful flavor for desserts and baked goods, such as cakes, cookies, and bread.
 It can also flavor savory dishes like marinades, dressings, and sauces.
 However, it has a strong flavor, so a little goes a long way.
 Additionally, varieties of lavender may contain pesticides or other chemicals that are not healthy for human consumption; therefore, it is essential to use lavender grown explicitly for culinary purposes.

 3. Beauty Products